Mctalian/palia-checklist/README.md

 Originally, this repo was going to power a checklist for gift giving for the various villagers in [Palia](https://palia.com/) for a given week.

-I ended up pausing the project, but this still has some of the code that serves up APIs based on [the official Palia wiki](https://palia.wiki.gg/wiki/Palia_Wiki).
-It also contains code that is used today to reset each Villager's Weekly Wants in the wiki at the start of each game week (4am UTC Mondays).
+I ended up pausing the project, but this still has code that is used to reset each Villager's Weekly Wants in the wiki at the start of each game week (4am UTC Mondays).

 **Beware** blindly running the reset function may actually delete data in the wiki.